moinwiki/moin/docs/user/accounts.rst

 -----------

-Some MoinMoin users spend a lot of time sifting through the global changes list (accessible via the :guilabel:`History` button at the top of every MoinMoin page) looking for undesirable actions like vandalism.
-To help users remember which revisions they have verified and which they have yet to verify, MoinMoin provides bookmarks.
-If you verify revisions up until the 13th of January, for example, you would simply click the :guilabel:`Set bookmark` button next to the revisions from the 13th of January to hide all revisions from before that date.
+Some MoinMoin users spend a lot of time sifting through the global changes list (accessible via the :guilabel:`History` button at the top of every MoinMoin page) looking for unread changes.
+To help users remember which revisions they have read and which they have yet to read, MoinMoin provides bookmarks.
+If you have read revisions up until the 13th of January, for example, you would simply click the :guilabel:`Set bookmark` button next to the revisions from the 13th of January to hide all revisions from before that date.
 If you wish to examine those revisions again, navigate back to the global history page and click :guilabel:`Remove bookmark`.